cuishark/cuishark/README.md

 - twitter: @slankdev
 - facebook: hiroki.shirokura

-This software is developing under the GPL2.
+This software is being developpped under the GPL2.